 UNFPA Regional Director for Asia and the Pacific, Bjorn Andersson had said in APCRSHR10 Dialogues earlier: “There is a misconception that if students have access to comprehensive sexuality education, their sexual activity increases.
 On the contrary, it really tells one how to protect from HIV or from STIs, how not to become pregnant as a teenage girl and, more importantly, it gives a training to interact and communicate with people and to respect one another, irrespective of our gender, and where boys are told that they cannot harass girls or women.
 It is this kind of conversation that teaches you how to strengthen your negotiation skills in your relations and it is also about decision making.”

-Around 25 countries in the Asia Pacific region, including Cambodia, Bhutan, Thailand, Vietnam, Philippines, and many Pacific Island countries are spearheading discussions around providing comprehensive sexuality education in schools.
+Around 25 countries in the Asia Pacific region, including Cambodia, Bhutan, Thailand, Vietnam, the Philippines, and many Pacific Island countries are spearheading discussions around providing comprehensive sexuality education in schools.
 But, in many other nations or contexts, it still is a taboo subject.
+Even though helpful innovative sex toys (like this Silicone Realistic Sex Doll) and love pheromones are widely used today in several countries, some cultures still frown upon the open discussion of sex or even sexual health.
 Anything related to the word sex is considered inappropriate and looked down upon.
-Neither parents/ elders nor teachers feel comfortable talking to the youngsters about it.
-And the consequences are there for all of us to see by way of increased sexual and other forms of gender-based violence, unintended teenage pregnancies, unsafe abortions, STIs, including HIV… the list is endless.
+Neither parents/ elders nor teachers feel comfortable talking to the youngsters about sex, adult sex toys, and anything else surrounding the topic.
+However, some would say that parents should talk to their children about this, if not to just prepare them.
+Because it is a taboo subject, the consequences are there for all to see, by way of increased sexual activity and other forms of gender-based violence, unintended teenage pregnancies, unsafe abortions, STIs including HIV… the list is endless.